Hiring Process - Step by Step

 Details, details...

-We will discuss the offer details, equipment, compensation and benefits package, agree on the start date that is suitable both for you and for us and share with you information about the next steps to ensure smooth transition to Infobip.
-If we decide not to offer you position at that moment, we will give you complete feedback on the entire process, why have we came up to this decision and what can you do to improve and try again later.
+We will discuss the offer details, equipment, compensation, and benefits package, agree on a start date that is suitable for both you and us, and share with you information about the next steps to ensure a smooth transition to Infobip.
+If we decide not to offer you a position at this time, we will provide you with complete feedback on the entire process, including the reasons behind our decision and suggestions on how you can improve and reapply later.

 Accepting an offer

-If you decide to accept the offer and join us in Infobip, our Talent Acquisition specialist will share information about documents that you need to deliver so that we prepare the contract in the timely manner.
-All of our future employees need to go through a background check.
-After everything is ready, you will be contacted by our Employee Administration department to agree on a date and time to sign the contract and pickup your equipment.
+If you decide to accept the offer and join us at Infobip, our Talent Acquisition specialist will share information about the documents that you need to deliver so that we can prepare the contract in a timely manner.
+All of our future employees must undergo a background check.
+After everything is ready, you will be contacted by our Employee Administration department to agree on a date and time to sign the contract and pick up your equipment.

 The week before you start, our Talent Acquisition specialist will call you to share the information about your first day at Infobip.
 From this moment on, well...welcome to the roller-coaster, welcome to Infobip Engineering!

-The selection process looks like this 90% of the time, but some roles and processes require a unique approach.
+The selection process typically follows this format 90% of the time, but some roles and processes require a unique approach.
 That sometimes means an additional interview.
-We stay flexible and keep the candidate informed through every step, making sure you have the best possible candidate experience.
+We remain flexible and keep the candidate informed throughout every step, ensuring you have the best possible candidate experience.

 Last updated